 On Sunday mornings, my routine is to wake up with gratitude for a new day, as I do each day.
 On Sunday mornings, I also like to take time to reflect on the prior week.

 Hope is not simply a platitude.
-Hope, by definition, is “to cherish a desire with anticipation : to want something to happen or be true.”
+Hope, by definition, is “to cherish a desire with anticipation: to want something to happen or be true.”
 (Webster’s-Miriam Dictionary)

-In the passage of scripture, the Holy Bible tells us “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
+In this passage of scripture, the Holy Bible tells us “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the HOPE of the glory of God.
 Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance, perseverance, character: and character HOPE.
 And HOPE does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”

-Friends, let’s let our thought and reflections today rest in knowing that HOPE is something in which we can cling too.
+Let our thought and reflections today rest in knowing that HOPE is something in which we can cling too.
 It’s not a platitude, or something that is simply said in passing, but it is a true gift.

 Choose hope today.